We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-- Use topical antibacterial cream for infections.
+- Use topical antibacterial cream for any outbreaks that may occur.
 Neosporin, Bacitracin, or creams with benzoyl peroxide and clindamycin work well.
 Triple antibiotic ointments with polymyxin B sulfate, bacitracin zinc, and neomycin also work.

 It’s safe to have sex while dealing with genital pimples.

-HSV-2 is treated with oral and topical antiviral medications.
+Oral and topical antiviral medications can treat HSV-2.
 Treatment makes the virus harder to transmit to others.
 Medications include:

-You shouldn’t have sex until you’ve finished the full course of treatment.
-If you do, you may spread the infection to your partner.
+Don’t have sex until you’ve finished the full course of treatment.
+If you do, you may transmit HSV-2 to your sexual partner.

 Don’t pop genital herpes blisters.
 This can make the virus easier to spread and make pain worse.

 Pimple complications are generally mild.
-Herpes complications are usually much more severe.
+Herpes complications are usually more severe.

-Complications from pimples are uncommon.
+Complications from pimples aren’t common.
 When they do occur, they may include:

 - permanent scarring